 The MCA is dedicated to modern art from around Australia and the rest of the world, a counterpart to other global museums like the Tate Modern or MOMA.
 There is always an exhibition going on here for you to visit, alongside the more permanent collections, and even live events.

 It is located in a classic Art Deco building and also offers some unique shopping opportunities with publications, souvenirs, and gifts available.
-You can also sit down for a cup of coffee and lunch in the MCA Café, which looks out over the harbour.
+You can also sit down for a cup of coffee and lunch in the MCA Café, which looks out over the harbor.

 Be sure to spend some time figuring out the deeper meanings behind the works of art on the walls here – they often have a real message to send.
 You are bound to stumble across an art student or two engrossed in what they see!